 Studio12 is a digital media project for people aged 16–30.
 It provides free access to a production studio, training, accredited qualifications and an industry panel of creative professionals working in design, music, video and media arts.

-Training takes place at the production space in Leeds Central Library Tuesday – Friday 1:00 until 5:00.
+Training takes place at the production space in Leeds Central Library Tuesday – Friday.
+Our temporary opening times are 1pm – 4:30pm.

 The space houses a fully equipped studio with a wide range of multimedia, video, photography, music equipment and software packages.
 People accessing Studio12 are encouraged and supported to work towards attaining an accredited qualification though NOCN and Arts Award in Audio Visual Media Production.
 Studio12 work will be showcased at live events in the city centre and to a global audience on the web.

 Young people aged 16 – 30 who are living in Leeds, with priority given to those not in education and employment.